HOME VITAE RESEARCH ▼ CONTACT

 The cool gas, characterized by its higher density, could be accreted onto galaxies and is physically correlated to star formation.
 The cool gas could be directly accreted from intergalactic medium, condensed from the hot CGM, or ejected from central galaxies.
 (1) UV/optical high-resolution absorption spectroscopy provides the currently most sensitive tool to measure the cool CGM out to the virial radius (also see CUBS).
 (2) Integral field spectrographs can obtain the spatial distribution and velocity fields of the cool gas.
 (3) Radio HI 21cm emission line observations probe the densest cool gas in the CGM with the most sensitive telescope FAST (see FEASTS).

-Right panel: the cool gas in the M81/M82 group (Chen & Zahedy 2025) .
+Figure: The cool gas in the M81/M82 group (Chen & Zahedy 2025).

 Relevant Works: